The Confident Eater

 If it is only one meal and they decide not to eat a lot, it is not a disaster in the swing of the day/week.

-Provide a comfort food – if we always serve a food our child is able to eat they are more likely to come to the table happily.
-They are also able to put something in the tummy so we can worry less about pushing them to eat.
+Provide a comfort food – if you always serve a food your child is able to eat they are more likely to come to the table happily.
+They are also able to put something in the tummy so you can worry less about pushing them to eat.

 The food you serve does not have to be a favourite, or a requested food, just something that you know your child is capable of eating.